berkaykhrmn/flask-url-shortener-api/README.md

 > **Note:**
 > The UI design of this project is based on a pre-made HTML/CSS/JS template.
-I fully implemented and integrated the Flask backend myself and adapted the template to the project structure.
+I fully implemented and integrated the application backend using Flask and adapted the template to fit the project structure.
 All backend functionality — including URL shortening logic, authentication, rate limiting, Redis integration, Celery background tasks, analytics, expiration handling, and API design — was developed by me.